webpro/dyson/README.md

 ## Introduction

-Dyson allows you to define endpoints at a `path` and return JSON based on `template` object.
+Dyson allows you to define endpoints at a `path` and return JSON based on a `template` object.

-When developing client-side applications, usually either static JSON dummy files are used, or an actual server, backend, datastore, API, you name it.
+When developing client-side applications, for data usually either static JSON files are used, or an actual server, backend, datastore, API, you name it.
 Sometimes static files are too static, and sometimes an actual server is not available, not accessible, or too tedious to setup.

 This is where dyson comes in.
 Get a full fake server for your application up and running in minutes.